National Resilience, Politics and Society (NRPS).

 - National Resilience, Politics and Society Editorial Board: https://www.ariel.ac.il/wp/nrps/editorial-board/

 - The journal’s contact information for the editorial office: https://www.ariel.ac.il/wp/nrps/

-JIMES appears semi-annually (spring and fall) in the following format:
+NRPS appears semi-annually (Spring and Fall) in the following format:

 - 3 original research articles (English)